joshmsmith/temporal-multi-agent-order-repair/README.md

 They are _not_ conversational.
 These agents are exposed as tools (via MCP) so they can be used by an MCP client.

+We will demonstrate several kinds of agents:
+- a long-lived, interactive agent as MCP tools - TODO link to down below
+- simple single-task agents
+- a proactive agent

 ## Harry Potter and the School Supplies Problem
 Harry, Ron, Hermione and friends want to get supplies for the next year at Hogwarts.
 The orders are in the system ([orders data](./data/orders.json)), and there is an inventory database as well ([inventory](./data/inventory.json)).